Wrestlers

 Weekly News & Information

-**Just a reminder to make sure you are on the Google Classrom wrestling page and that your notifications are turned on for that page.
+Just a reminder to make sure you are on the Google Classroom wrestling page and that your notifications are turned on for that page.
 If you need to get added to the page just stop by my room ifyou can't figure it out.

 **ALL WRESTLERS SHOULD BE ON THE BELLA VISTA WRESTLING GOOGLE CLASSROOM PAGE: I've been communicating with the wrestlers via Google Classroom for the past couple of years.
 This is a lot better because the wrestlers will get notifications on their phone (instead of checking a website) every time I make an announcement.
 For the new wrestlers, here is the code to join jbh3ezj The BV wrestlers all know they are required to be on the page but I had one of our supporters email me and ask why I haven't updated this page for a while.
 In addition to Google Classroom, I'm on campus and I communicate to the kids in person.
 Google Classroom is extra support.